The Hammond is accredited by The Dance Council for Education and Training.

 THE HAMMOND ARE DELIGHTED TO REPORT THAT, HAVING BEEN RECOGNISED AS A CENTRE OF EXCELLENCE THROUGH THE MUSIC AND DANCE SCHEME AND RATED AS 'OUTSTANDING' BY OFSTED, WE HAVE NOW RECEIVED A NUMBER OF ADDITIONAL DaDA AWARDS, IN RECOGNITION OF THESE ACHIEVEMENTS.

-PLEASE CLICK ON THE LINK BELOW FOR THE LATEST (FEBRUARY 2013) INFORMATION ON THE DaDA AWARDS:
+PLEASE CLICK ON THE LINK BELOW INFORMATION ON THE DaDA AWARDS:

 - Entry by audition in Autumn and Spring terms.

-- The Hammond has a Common First Year for incoming Dance students.
+- The Hammond has a Combined First Year for incoming students on the 3 year Diploma Course.
 This crucial first year has purposely been designed to provide a comprehensive and thorough grounding for all students in the areas of Dance, Acting and Singing - the 'triple threat' of the entertainment industry, now demanded as a matter of course.

 - Serving as the perfect grounding for the Professional Diploma in Performing Arts (Dance) or Professional Diploma in Performing Arts (Musical Theatre) and validated by Trinity College, London, this busy and fruitful year will provide the following: